chainworksindustries/granite/README.md

 granite [X11]
 ================================

-Copyright (c) 2014 , 2015 , 2016 granite Developers
+Copyright (c) 2014, 2015, 2016, 2017 granite Developers

 What is granite [GRN]?
 ----------------

-granite is a crypto-currency that is using the X11 Algorithm for energy efficient, CPU and GPU mining utilizing Digishield block difficulty retargeting.
+granite is a crypto-currency that is using the X11 Algorithm for energy efficient, CPU, GPU and ASIC mining utilizing Digishield block difficulty retargeting.

  - 2 minute block targets
  - 65 million total coins